-✓ FOURTH WORKSHOP FOR STUDENTS: Fear Workshop title: Getting acquainted with the emotion of fear Aim of the workshop: Awareness in students of the emotional state of fear Outcomes: The student will recognize and define the emotion of fear and how to help to alleviate it.
+WORKSHOP FOR STUDENTS: Fear Workshop title: Getting acquainted with the emotion of fear Aim of the workshop: Awareness in students of the emotional state of fear Outcomes: The student will recognize and define the emotion of fear and how to help to alleviate it.
 The student will be able to recognize real and unrealistic fears.
-Working methods: The proverb Fear has big eyes will be used with the aim of showing students that fear causes you to see things that aren't there.
-The story I am not afraid by Mladen Kušec will be used with the aim of understanding the feeling of fear.
-Students will be handed out three pieces of paper on which they will write their fears.
-Relaxation techniques Required resources: Board and chalk, picture book, papers Associates: Class teacher, expert associate Duration: One class period
+Working methods: Talk, demonstration, storytelling, technique of relaxation Required resources: Board and chalk, picture book, papers Associates: Class teacher, expert associate Duration: One class period